Tree of heaven: a successful species in a deforested world

 On the ruins of capitalism

 Because I have read a remarkable book that may have an impact on how we see nature: "The Mushroom at the End of the World," by American-Chinese Anna Lowenhaupt Tsing.
 She describes the ecology and sociology revolving around the matsutake mushroom, a delicacy in Japan.
 A whole tangle of human wanderings and marginality surrounds the search for - and consumption of - this fungus.
 The matsutake is found throughout the northern hemisphere, but it only grows where it wants to grow; you can't grow it in a farm or nursery.
-You have to go browsing in a certain kind of forest.
+You have to go browsing in a certain kind of forest, like in Japan, the Pacific Northwest, or Finland.

 It prefers 'new' post-apocalyptic forests, where once primeval forests were completely cut down, burned or where atomic bombs have exploded, and where now unwanted exotics and less valuable (for logging) species reign.